 3. Follow the director.

 This includes song-leaders of any skill level.
 The song leader is the one in front of everyone, and their eyes are on on him, not on you.
-You are in a supportive roll.
+You are in a supportive role.
 I know this is easier said than done if the director is hard to follow, but do your best to follow his lead.
 It is very difficult for the director to get the congregation to do something different than what the pianist is doing.
 So don’t do that to him!

 4. Keep the tempo up.